 Congratulations to Dan Abrams and Nan Cohen of Sarasota, Florida!

-2022 Lexus Opportunity Drawing presented by Toyota Motor North America.
+The 2022 Lexus Opportunity Drawing is generously sponsored by Toyota Motor North America.

 30 Changemakers Under 30

-We recognized 30 young people under 30 years old that are making extraordinary contributions to advance the JANM’s mission through the arts, business, culture, education, politics, sports, and technology.
+JANM recognized 30 young people that are making extraordinary contributions to advance the Museum’s mission through the arts, business, culture, education, politics, sports, and technology.

 The Benefit program featured: